The CGSE office (OPAL) is located on 6 Choate Road, nestled in between Little and Brown residence halls.

 Yes!
-The CGSE has programming specifically to engage men in exploring and better understanding their gender.
+The CGSE office has programming specifically to engage men in exploring and better understanding their gender.
 Please see The Men's Project page to learn how you can get involved.

 Students have several resources on campus.
-The CGSE is a safe space that is welcoming of all students, and the Center staff is available to talk to anyone with a concern.
+The CGSE office is a safe space that is welcoming of all students, and staff are available to talk to anyone with a concern.
 For sexual assault victim support and advocacy there are several resources on campus, including the Sexual Assault Awareness Program Coordinators (603-646-9414, blitz: SAAP), Sexual Assault Peer Advisors (blitz: SAPA), and the Counselor on Call (24/7@ 603-646-4000).
 For transphobic incidents, utilize the Dartmouth Bias Incident Reporting System.
 Additionally, Dartmouth Safety and Security is available 24/7 (603-646-4000 for non-emergencies or 603-646-3333 for emergencies) as well as the Hanover Police Department (603-643-2222 for non-emergencies or 911 for emergencies).
 Finally, WISE of the Upper Valley provides a Crisis Hotline (1-866-348-9473) for survivor support and advocacy.

-The CGSE provides many different opportunities for men to become allies and work toward social justice.
+The CGSE office provides many different opportunities for men to become allies and work toward social justice.
 Here are a few...

 • Attend a Men's Forum meeting